gsans/mini-gemini-app-angular/README.md

 };
 ```

-This project includes clients to both **VertexAI** and **Gemini APIs**.

 ### Setup for Gemini API access via API key (Google AI Studio)

 Get an [API key from Google AI Studio](https://makersuite.google.com/app/apikey), then configure it here.

-> Note that access is restricted to the US.
-Use a VPN to overcome this limitation while outside the US.
+> Note that access [may be restricted](https://ai.google.dev/gemini-api/docs/available-regions) depending in your country.
+Use a VPN to overcome this limitation.

 ```ts
 // src/environments/environment.development.ts